 Install Updated Antivirus Security Software

 Install a good antivirus program and set up a regular scan.
 Some computers come with a pre-installed antivirus program, but be sure the antivirus is installed and is set up to regularly search for malware and delete them.
-There are many free antivirus programs such as Avast, AVG and Avira available if you need them.
+There are many free antivirus programs such as Avast, AVG, and Avira available if you need them.
 But no matter what, it is essential to protect your computer against viruses.

 Consistently Backup Data

 Create restore points and consistently back up your data.
 You may back up your files on the hard drive (or an external hard drive or the Cloud to be extra safe).
-Computers usually come with a program to create system restore points (Time Machine on Macs, System Restore on Windows computers) that save a complete version of your computer that you can return to later.
+Computers usually come with a program to create a system restore points (Time Machine on Macs, System Restore on Windows computers) that save a complete version of your computer that you can return to later.
 This is helpful if a virus has completely crashed your computer and you can’t find out how to get rid of it.
 Simply go back to before the virus was introduced.
-Set up the program to automatically create regular backups or you can install third party program to do this.
+Set up the program to automatically create regular backups or you can install a third-party program to do this.

 Keep Your System & Programs Updated